 Richard holds a first class MA (Hons) (2002) and a PhD (2006), both in geography from the University of Glasgow, and a Postgraduate Certificate in Academic Practice from the University of Stirling (2014).
 Before joining the team at Edinburgh Napier in January 2015, Richard was an academic at the Universities of Glasgow (2005-2006), Lancaster (2006-2007), Manchester (2008-2010), and Stirling (2010-2014), and a Visiting Researcher at The University of Auckland, New Zealand (2007).

 Richard is a committed public intellectual who regularly engages in public engagement activity, most recently at the ESRC Festival of Social Science and Edinburgh International Book Festival as part of the Cabaret of Dangerous Ideas.
 His research features regularly in Scottish and UK newspapers and on national television and radio.
 Richard’s research shapes national policy and public debate.

-Richard has received prestigious awards from learned societies including the Royal Scottish Geographical Society’s University Medal and is a Fellow of the Royal Geographical Society (FRGS) and Royal Society for Public Health (FRSPH).
+Richard has received prestigious awards from learned societies including the Royal Scottish Geographical Society’s University Medal.
+He is a Fellow of the Royal Geographical Society (FRGS) and Royal Society for Public Health (FRSPH), and Senior Fellow of the Higher Education Academy (SFHEA).
 His pedagogical innovation has been recognised through a Scottish Education Award, and he has won University-wide student-nominated awards for Teaching Excellence.

 Richard currently supervises 6 PhD students and has supervised 1 PhD student, 2 Masters students and 2 Honours students to completion.
 He regularly examines PhD theses across the UK.
 He also mentors research interns from VU University, Amsterdam completing Masters degrees, and supports research placements for secondary school students through the Nuffield Foundation.